At Madbox, we pursue one dream; creating games that will make billions of people smile.

 After taking the decision to kill Tribs, MadJoh went bold (despite the negative financial outlook):

 Strengthen the team's ability to create games quicker and learn from them.
 To do this, the last few months of earnings were invested in bringing on new mad talents to join what could be MadJoh’s last dance.
-This led to Mad memories where some team members weren't living in Paris and were then welcomed by the rest of the team, strengthening MadJoh's culture and passion.
+This led to Mad memories where some team members were not living in Paris and were then welcomed by the rest of the team, strengthening MadJoh's culture and passion.

 Overhaul the structure of the game production teams and reduced the number of people per team while also giving each one of them full ownership in game ideation and execution.